QBDI/QBDI/docs/source/architecture_support.rst

 Intel x86
 ---------

-The x86 support is based on x86-64.
+The x86 support is based on x86_64 and has the same limitations.
+However, his integration is more recent than X86_64 and has been less tested.

 Instruction Coverage
 ^^^^^^^^^^^^^^^^^^^^